-Nonsmoking Adventists who ate 2 or more servings of fruit per day had about 70 percent fewer lung cancers than nonsmokers who ate fruit once or twice a week.
-Adventists who ate legumes such as peas and beans 3 times a week had a 30 to 40 percent reduction in colon cancer.
-Adventists women who consumed tomatoes at least 3 or 4 times a week reduced their chance of getting ovarian cancer by 70 percent over those who ate tomatoes less often.
+Nonsmoking Adventists who ate two or more servings of fruit per day had about 70 percent fewer lung cancers than nonsmokers who ate fruit once or twice a week.
+Adventists who ate legumes such as peas and beans three times a week had a 30 to 40 percent reduction in colon cancer.
+Adventists women who consumed tomatoes at least three or four times a week reduced their chance of getting ovarian cancer by 70 percent over those who ate tomatoes less often.
 Eating a lot of tomatoes also seemed to have an effect on reducing prostate cancer for men.

 Drink plenty of water.

-The AHS suggests that men who drank 5 or 6 daily glasses of water had a substantial reduction in the risk of a fatal heart attack –60 to 70 percent–compared to those who drank considerably less.
+The AHS suggests that men who drank five or six daily glasses of water had a substantial reduction in the risk of a fatal heart attack — 60 to 70 percent — compared to those who drank considerably less.

 This is an excerpt from Blue Zones: Lessons For Living Longer From The People Who’ve Lived The Longest.
 By Dan Buettner, Copyright 2008, all rights reserved.